Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-blocks.md

 the CodeAcademy Ruby course I did to prepare for the Makers interview, but which I realised I had forgotten.
-So I refreshed my memory by looking up blocks, procs and lambdas and a couple of other topics in David Black's The Well-Grounded Rubyist, which seems like a good resource for getting into the nitty-gritty with Ruby.
+So I refreshed my memory by looking up blocks, procs and lambdas and a couple of other topics in David Black's The Well-Grounded Rubyist, which seems like a great resource for getting into the nitty-gritty with Ruby.
 This ended up being quite long, so I'll break it up into a number of posts.